-The analysis follows a two-stage design: in the first part a model for the discrete choice among alternative means of transport is estimated.
+Our model follows a two-stage design: in the first part a model for the discrete choice among alternative means of transport is estimated.
 The second part is a model of the number of days spent at destination (the continuous variable) in which the results from the first stage are used in order to correct for the simultaneity of the choice of transportation mode.

-A tourist is supposed to choose an option between two alternatives J = 1,2 for getting to his/her holiday destination.
-The choices are either private or public transportation mode: the alternative private transport considers car, caravan and camper, whereas the public transport includes bus, train, airplane and taxi.
-For instance, a tourist i choose the alternative j as well as how much time to spend at the destination T_i .
-The utility U_i^ from selecting transport j among a finite choice set of m alternatives is:
+In our framework, a tourist is supposed to choose an option J for getting to his/her holiday destination.
+The choices are either private or public transportation mode: the alternative private transport considers car, whereas the public transport includes train.
+Therefore, a tourist i choose the alternative j as well as how much time to spend at the destination.

+The utility $U_i^$ from selecting transport j among a finite choice set of m alternatives is:

-$$U_i^ = \beta_i x + \varepsilon_i \ j = 1,2 \quad (1)$$
+$$U_j^ = \beta_j x + \varepsilon_j \ j = 1,2 \quad (1)$$

-Where x denotes both the set of explanatory variables and the attributes of the alternative, β_j the unknown coefficients, and ε_j the error term.
+Where x denotes both the set of explanatory variables and the attributes of the alternative, $\beta_j$ the unknown coefficients, and $\varepsilon_j$ the error term.
 The latter accounts for unobserved characteristics influencing the selection of transport.

-The second component of the model estimates the time at destination T_i .
-For the chosen transportation service j the conditional demand for time T_i is as follows:
+The second component of the model estimates the time at destination $T_i$ .

+For the chosen transportation service j the conditional demand for time $T_i$ is as follows: